What do you think of when you hear the word meditation? Someone sitting cross-legged up a mountain chanting ‘om'?

 And then I went to a taster session.
-Not because I wanted to try it (I knew it wasn't for me) but because I had just qualified as a Nutritional Therapist and I had seen so much research on how it lowers stress that I thought I had better see what all the fuss was about.
+Not because I wanted to try it (I knew it wasn't for me) but because I had just qualified as a Nutritionist and I had seen so much research on how it lowers stress that I thought I had better see what all the fuss was about.
 Oh and I had just had my cortisol tested and it looked like I was heading for burnout!

 So I sat still for the half hour session, still resisting like crazy.
 I tried to focus on my breath as instructed, but my mind wasn't having it and I just kept getting distracted.
 What was I going to cook for dinner?
 What was I going to wear to my friend's party?
 The list went on….

 After a good 15 minutes of my mind jumping about, something happened.
 I started to relax.
 My breath slowed down and I could empty my mind for nano-seconds between my thoughts.
 I was starting to feel enveloped in a sense of calm and peace.
 This was what it was all about!
 I got it then and there.
 And I wanted more of those blissful feelings.

 But back in the real world, it wasn't so easy.
 As a busy mum and business owner, it's not like I had any spare time to sit around and do nothing!
 The only time I could fit in some extra time was to get up earlier in the morning, before the kids got up and the chaos kicked in.

 Was I really prepared to do that?
 I wouldn't know til I tried it.
 So I started getting up at 6am, which to be honest was a big deal for me, I'm not a morning person and it didn't come naturally to leave my warm duvet!